leonofourown/voice-spammer/README.md

+ #note
-You can set the link to play music from youtube
+- You can set the link to play music from youtube

-tokens will enter  the voice channel with this command   [ .1274434 ]
+- Tokens will enter  the voice channel with this command   [ .1274434 ]

-Make sure you have entered the Voice channel before using the command
+- Make sure you have entered the Voice channel before using the command

-have fun))
+- Have fun))

+[tr]

-projeye eklediğin tokenleri oldugun ses kanalına çeker.
+- Projeye eklediğin tokenleri oldugun ses kanalına çeker.

-müzik için youtube link ekleyebilirsin.
+- Müzik için youtube link ekleyebilirsin.

-sese çekme komutu  [ .1274434 ]
+- Sese çekme komutu  [ .1274434 ]